 It can give you peace of mind to chat with someone who knows exactly what you’re going through.
 And although it’s difficult to talk to someone face-to-face right now, here’s a list of online forums where you can contact other carers remotely:

-- Carers FIRST’s Carer forum: open 24/7, this support service is available to all carers who are aged 18 and over.
+- Carers First: open 24/7, this support service is available to all carers who are aged 18 and over.

 - Carers UK online forum: this is a comprehensive hub from the UK’s membership charity for carers.